BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 Programm written by using tauri framework https://tauri.app/

-Uses script from https://github.com/ChenYuHo/handwriting.js as writing canvas.
+The script from https://github.com/ChenYuHo/handwriting.js is used to make a writing canvas.

-To recognize handwritten pattern program uses tesseract-ocr.
+To recognize handwritten pattern program uses [tesseract-ocr](https://github.com/tesseract-ocr/tesseract).

 In order to run from code or compile the programm: You need to install [Node.js 18](https://nodejs.org/en) or newer version and [Rust](https://www.rust-lang.org/) as well.